cking5/undergrad_MC_course/MC_undergrad/Tutorials/source/tutorial3.rst

 Conclusions:
 ============

 In this session, you have been introduced to the Grand Canonical (GC) ensemble, where the total number of particles in the system can vary but the chemical potential of the system remains constant.
-You have demonstrated the use of the GC ensemble by investigating the thermal behaviour of a simple Lennard-Jones system and appreciated theadvantages of using GC over 'fixed *N*' ensembles.
+You have demonstrated the use of the GC ensemble by investigating the thermal behaviour of a simple Lennard-Jones system and appreciated the advantages of using GC over 'fixed *N*' ensembles.
 In the next session, we will apply the GC ensemble to the physical system of methane adsorption onto the surface of a zeolite in order to predict the conditions for ideal adsorption.

 Extensions (optional):
 ======================